UMass Boston

 Accessing COVID-19 Tests

-• Students: UHS General Medicine (Quinn Building, Floor 2) - Please ask the front desk.
+• Students: UHS General Medicine Front Desk (Quinn Building, Floor 2)

-• On-Campus Residents: Office of Housing & Residence Life (East Residence Hall) - Please ask the front desk.
+• On-Campus Residents: Office of Housing & Residence Life Front Desk (East Residence Hall, Floor 1)

 • Staff/Faculty: Human Resources (Quinn Building, Floor 3)